Please visit our home site at www.TRILOBOATS.com.

 Payoff is that we (who anchor up most nights) don't have to endlessly launch and retrieve a necessarily smaller tender.
 The long length is a better match to our LWL.
 It can cover some serious ground, hauling a load while it's at it.
 This lets us explore an area or make longer runs, on occasion.
 If guests show up, it can handle the extra.
 Should we somehow lose the boat, we've got a serious backup.

-Payoff is that it's awesomely beautiful all round about; beauty that's easy to miss if the focus is speed made good.
+Payoff is that it's awesomely beautiful all round about; beauty that's easy to miss if our focus is speed made good.

 Every vessel is the result of a whole string of trade-offs and compromises, made to suit the life and style of her owners.
 Speed under sail is a strong pull toward one set of trade-offs.
 Shoe-string sea-steading is another.
 Some (maybe most) find a middle path somewhere between extremes.
 What we find to be a pile of payoff may not impress the next sailor.

-To windward, we have to substitute craft and patience for mere velocity, given our choices.
+Sailing to windward, we have to substitute craft and patience for mere velocity, given our other choices.
 We maintain our sea-room, a harbor near at hand and a sharp eye to weather.

-But all winds are fair, depending on where you choose to go.
-Our other choices help give us the economic leisure to sail by the wind's whim.
+But all winds are fair, depending on where we choose to go.
+Our other choices help give us the freedom to sail by the wind's whim.
 Anchor up and away!
 Spread sails wide to run wing and wong, or broad reach 'n jibe.

 Catch us if you can!